dcvath/Challenge1_Fever_Data_Analysis/Written_Report_Template.md

 - Percentage Failed
 - Percentage Canceled

 In the "Goal" column, I listed out the dollar-amount ranges for the goal amounts.
 Then, I used the "COUNTIFS()" function on the "Number Successful," "Number Failed," and "Number Canceled" columns.
 I filtered these columns accordingly.
-I used the "SUM()" function fill-in the "Total Projects" column.
-I calculated the the percentage of "successful," "failed," and "canceled projects" by using a function to divide the respective outcome by the total projects.
+I used the "SUM()" function to fill-in the "Total Projects" column.
+I calculated the the percentage of "successful," "failed," and "canceled" projects by using a function to divide the respective outcome by the total projects.

 Next, I created a pivot table using the sheet I created.
 Then, I created a line chart of that pivot table and added the title, "Outcomes Based on Goal" to the chart.
 Please see a screen shot of this line chart below.
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/85654649/124370487-6bd6e900-dc46-11eb-84ff-dac785d34c2d.png)